ethereum/EIPs/EIPS/eip-kunming.md

 This document proposes the following blocks at which to implement the changes specified in "Specification" section.

-- Undecided on Ethereum Classic PoW-mainnet.
+- Undecided on Ethereum PoW-mainnet.

 ### Specification